-Italy has a higher number of accommodation facilities compared to other European countries.
-Non-hotel establishments predominate with a continuous growth trend, especially bed and breakfasts; this trend has obviously faced a dramatic stop due to the covid-19 pandemic.
+Italy has a higher number of accommodation facilities than other European countries.
+Non-hotel establishments predominate with a continuous growth trend, especially bed and breakfasts; this trend has obviously come to a dramatic stop due to the covid-19 pandemic.

 Italy has very fragmented local legislation about hospitality and alternative forms of hospitality, so that it is almost impossible to keep track of all the existing structures, as some forms of hospitality are not formally recorded as hotels or bed and breakfasts.

-In general terms there is national legislation about leases, which has a few provisions about hotel leases.
+In general terms, there is national legislation on leases, which has a few provisions about hotel leases.

 Aside from this, there are some regional laws about bed and breakfasts, agri-tourist structures and short-term leases.
 There are also some municipal regulations about touristic tax to be paid by each person visiting the town, and some municipal restrictions to the development of new hotels.

 The above must be taken into consideration as Italy is a touristic country, with a market that is spread out all over its territory.

 As regards transactions, in 2018, investments in the hotel sectors reached an amount of €1.13 billion, recording around 60 important sale and purchase transactions, 20 more than 2017.2 2019 has confirmed the increasing trend and the total transaction value reached around €2 billion.
 Unfortunately, due to the impact of covid-19 impact, in 2020 transactions decreased by 60 per cent as opposed to 2019, with at least 50 per cent of the deals closed in the first three months of the year.3